r0b0tG4nG/r0b0tg4ng.github.io/_tabs/about.md

 **> WORK EXPERIENCE**

+> Penetration Tester at Data Systems LTD<br>
+My duties at Data Systems LTD were not limited to performing penetration tests on computer systems, networks and applications.
+Creating new testing methods to identify vulnerabilities and conducting security audits and legal cyberattack simulations by designing and utilizing hacking tools to access designated pieces of data during a predetermined time frame.

 > CTF Team Lead / Offensive Trainer at Inveteck Global<br>
  Participating in various CTF's and hacking competitions as well as training students is my responsibility at Inveteck Global.
 As a CTF Team Lead, i have participated and won 6 international hacking competitions and a couple of local competitions too <br>